misterkilgore/promptgenesis/README.md

 # PROMPT GENESIS
 ## An image prompt generator for AI art

-This is a very useful image prompt generator
+This is a very useful image prompt generator.